jeffsf/pyDE1/README.md

 The example outbound API does not use encryption as it runs over a socket local to the host, the data is not considered "sensitive", and there is no control over the DE1.
-Token-based authentication, such as password, should be done over an encrypted channel if can be "snooped" by others.
+Token-based authentication, such as password, should be done over an encrypted channel if it can be "snooped" by others.

 Mosquitto 2.0 is a MQTT broker that supports MQTT 5.
 Older